Icinga/icingaweb2/doc/about.md

 ## <a id="about-translation"></a> Translation

-With the translation module every piece of text in the user interface (of the framework itself and any module) can be translated to a language of your choise.
+With the translation module every piece of text in the user interface (of the framework itself and any module) can be translated to a language of your choice.

 Currently provided languages: